Kotlin/KEEP/proposals/nested-typealias.md

 We need to care about two separate axes for nested type aliases.

 - **Visibility**: we should guarantee that type aliases do not expose types to a broader scope than originally intended.
-- **Inner**: classifiers defined inside another classifier may be marked as [inner](https://kotlinlang.org/spec/declarations.html#nested-and-inner-classifiers), which requires an instance of the outer type to be in the context.
+- **Inner**: classifiers defined inside another classifier may be marked as [inner](https://kotlinlang.org/spec/declarations.html#nested-and-inner-classifiers), which means they capture the type parameters of the enclosing type.
 Once again, nested type aliases should not break those guarantees.

 We extend the syntax of type aliases as follows.
 A type alias declaration marked with the `inner` keyword is said to be _inner_, otherwise we refer to it as _nested_.